Skip to content

 Problem: Dead letters accumulate and nobody notices.

-Cause: Failed jobs that exceed max_retries become dead letters but are never cleaned up.
+Cause: Jobs that exhaust max_retries become dead letters but are never cleaned up.

 Fix: Monitor dead letters with queue.dead_letters.
 Set up an alert when the count exceeds a threshold.
-Investigate, fix, then call queue.retry_failed or queue.purge("failed").
+Investigate, fix, then call queue.retry_failed or queue.purge("dead").

 5. File backend for production